andrewchen04/andrewchen04.github.io/_pages/cv.md

   * ECON 1: Introduction to Economics
   * MATH 16A: Analytic Geometry and Calculus
   * NUSCTX 11: Introduction to Toxicology
-  * POLSCI 112C: History of Political Theory, 19th and 20th Centuries
+  * POLSCI 112C: History of Political Theory (19th and 20th Centuries)
   * UGBA 135: Personal Financial Management
 * Fall 2020
   * ANTHRO R5B: Reading and Composition in Anthropology